 Finally, I’ve written about this metaphor before, but it bears repeating today.
 Imagine there’s a massive building on fire.
 Two fire companies are ordered to put out the blaze.
 One fire company shows up first but ultimately fails to put out the fire and is pulled from the scene.
 The second company shows up, but instead of battling the fire, it doesn’t even bother to do a damn thing and instead sits on the curb across the street denying the fire is even happening — that it’s a hoax inexplicably orchestrated by the first company.
 Later the second company blames the first company for not doing anything about the fire, which it still claims never existed.

 That’s the insanity of this story.
 That’s the insanity of Donald Trump.
 That’s the collective delusion and ignorance of his base.
-That’s the complete disconnect from reality that ought to be reason No. 1 for Trump’s swift removal from office.
+That’s the complete disconnect from reality that ought to be reason No. 1 for Trump’s conviction and swift removal from office.